poshanbhandari/weather_forecaster/README.md

  Users can input their location (e.g., city name or ZIP code) to get the current weather conditions as well as the forecast for the next few days.

+### I have used a public weather API of OpenWeatherMap, to fetch weather data.